geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 Okay, I will put a PR later.

 ##### **Chenyu** [[00:33:42](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2022)]
-Yeah, just...
-Also feel free to...
-Feel free to open issue saying...
+Yeah, just..
+Also feel free to..
+Feel free to open issue saying..
 This is a current behavior.
 It doesn't match.
 And it should or it shouldn't.
 Adding some context helps here.
 Exciting.
-Yeah, I think we...
-If we can get a PA training...
-It also helps a lot with llama.
+Yeah, I think we..
+If we can get a PA training..
+It also helps a lot with LLaMA.

 ##### **Flata** [[00:34:09](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2049)]
-Yeah, I think we...
-Yeah, yeah...
+Yeah, I think we..
+Yeah, yeah..
 Soon.

 ##### **Chenyu** [[00:34:18](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2058)]
-You...
-Ooh...
+You..
+Ooh..
 Oh,�0w 0n0w.
-I have to we see, help me hear a comment...
+I have to we see, help me hear a comment..
 Hey, ding here.
-Hey,認為 ngresum ngrya?
+Hey, ngresum ngrya?

 ##### **Flata** [[00:34:26](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2066)]
 Hi, it's Thi Bo Thanh.
 If you've been working for Fiat Towers last year?
-Hey, am into Однако Goss Mattus anyone publicizing that thing yet?
+Hey, am into Goss Mattus anyone publicizing that thing yet?
 Yeah.
 I've decided I'll go get more suppliers, if they can.
 I think we have a number here, the conoscypa list.
 Do we have İşte? based on the random number generator.
 And they were using the typical PyTorch data loader.
 So we just have to make sure that's consistent with my implementation for the Flux version for TinyGrid.

 ##### **Geohot** [[00:34:57](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2097)]
 Yeah, I don't have things to say about this.
-I think generally the idea is...
+I think generally the idea is..

 ##### **Chenyu** [[00:35:08](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2108)]
-So our Lama implementation, I know, was pretty much copy what the reference was doing.
+So our LLaMA implementation, I know, was pretty much copy what the reference was doing.
 Maybe with the caveat that the reference also used a lot of weird flags.
 So who really knows what is really being used?
 But the idea is with MLPerf, it's important to know if they have a specific order for how you load the data.
 Do you reshuffle the data?
 Do you shuffle within batch?
 And if so, how much is your shuffle window and things like that?
 I think as long as loads are well understood from the reference, our real implementation, as long as they match that in spirit, we should be good.

 ##### **Geohot** [[00:35:58](https://www.youtube.com/watch?v=sc6cckdAXy8&t=2158)]
 Okay, sounds good.